longhorn/longhorn/enhancements/20240325-nfs-server-ha.md

 There are two changes that need to be handled in an upgrade:
 - Creation of a new setting to define and default:  `enable-share-manager-fast-failover` (default, false).
 - Revision of webhook services to use dedicated labels as selectors.
+Both can be done in the upgrade manifest.

 After an upgrade, the share-manager pod would have to be restarted into the new share-manager image for lease management to work.
 That could happen as part of the upgrade, or as nodes are restarted for other reasons.
 The first restart would use the old, slow mechanism, but subsequent ones would use the new one.